-What Does it Take to Be a Refuse and Recyclable Material Collector?
+What Do Refuse and Recyclable Material Collector Do?

 - Organize schedules for refuse collection.

-Skills Needed to be a Refuse & Recyclable Material Collector
+What Every Refuse & Recyclable Material Collector Should Know

 Operation and Control: Controlling operations of equipment or systems.